kfran127/vpn-ip-lab/README.md

 <p><strong>Step 8: Test the VPN Connection</strong></p>
 <ul>
   <li>While still in the VM, I browsed to <a href="https://whatismyipaddress.com/" target="_blank">https://whatismyipaddress.com/</a> again.
 The IP address was now different from both my actual machine's IP and the original IP of the VM, showing that the VPN was successfully masking my location.</li>
   <li>I then browsed to websites like Google, Disney, and Amazon.
-I observed that the language or URLs sometimes changed to reflect the VPN server's location (e.g., google.co.pl for Poland).</li>
+I observed that the language or URLs sometimes changed to reflect the VPN server's location (google.pl for Poland).</li>
 </ul>

 <p align="center">